AccioScene: Compositional 3D Scene Generation via Graph Diffusion and Interaction-driven Critics: Experiments

 \subsection{Zero-shot Applications}

 The refined scene graph generated in the Reasoning stage can also be used for downstream tasks, without further fine-tuning.
 To highlight this, we follow \cite{lin2024instructscene} and apply our pre-trained model to four zero-shot tasks - stylization, re-arrangement, completion,and unconditional generation.
-This downstream test did not require further training, and were omitted from the main paper only for space constraints.
-The first three tasks generate scenes conditioning them also on some preexisting features, in addition to the text prompt $X$.
+This downstream test did not require further training.
+The first three tasks generate scenes conditioning them also on some pre-existing features, in addition to the text prompt $X$.
 Stylization $p_\phi(f|\lambda,c,a,t,s,r)$ predicts the texture and appearance features $f$ given the layout $(t,s,r)$, the human actions $a$ and the object categories $c$.
 Similarly, rearrangement $p_{\phi,\theta}(t,s,r|\lambda,c,f,a)$ predicts the layout given all other scene's features, and scene completion introduces new objects to the scene while preserving the existing ones and their features.
 Unconditional generation conditions a scene from null textual features $\lambda$, producing a scene dependent exclusively on the distributions learned from the dataset.

-For all four applications, we report the quantitative evaluation in Table \ref{tab:zeroshot}, comparing it against InstructScene \cite{lin2024instructscene}, ATISS \cite{paschalidou2021atiss} and DiffuScene \cite{tang2024diffuscene}.
+For all four applications, we report the quantitative evaluation in Table \ref{tab:zeroshot}, comparing it against FreeScene \cite{bai2025freescene}, InstructScene \cite{lin2024instructscene}, ATISS \cite{paschalidou2021atiss} and DiffuScene \cite{tang2024diffuscene}.
 This evaluation shows how our method achieves the best performances in all tasks on the Bedroom scenes.
 Additionally, in the living room scenes - which are usually richer in objects and relationships - our method has the best FIDs on stylization, completion and unconditional generation tasks.

-Qualitative examples of the text prompt used and the resulting scenes, rendered from a top-down perspective, are reported in Fig. \ref{fig:res_zero_styl} (stylization), Fig. \ref{fig:res_zero_rear} (re-arrangement), Fig. \ref{fig:res_zero_comp} (completion) and Fig. \ref{fig:res_zero_unco} (unconditional generation).
-We point out how InstructScene \cite{lin2024instructscene} can provide content diverging from the given text prompt, resulting in overlapping objects and incorrect functional object groups.
-For example, in the bottom row of Fig. \ref{fig:res_zero_comp} there is no space to walk between the coffee table and the sofa; or in the last dining room of Fig. \ref{fig:res_zero_unco}: the dining table is not near dining chairs but the sofa.
-In contrast, the results synthesized by our method exhibit higher consistency with the input text prompts (e.g., Fig. \ref{fig:res_zero_styl}), more functional arrangements (e.g., Fig. \ref{fig:res_zero_rear}), and less object overlapping (e.g., Fig. \ref{fig:res_zero_comp}, Fig. \ref{fig:res_zero_unco}).
+Qualitative comparisons on these zero-shot applications are provided in the \underline{supplementary material}.